hsi-skip/graphql-query/README.md

-# graphql-query
+GraphGl with spring boot
-Spring Boot with GraphQL Query
+A sample application with GraphQL and Spring Boot